-Born in Granada, Spain, he was raised in a musical and cultural mix with a father who loved Cinema, Jazz and the great symphonists and a mother who loved music and sang and played guitar for him since he was a baby.
+Born in Granada, Spain, Los Angeles-based composer Pedro Osuna was raised in a musical and cultural mix with a father who loved cinema, Jazz, and the great symphonists, and a mother who played guitar and sung songs to him since he was a baby.

-At age 16 he started orchestrating for Spanish film composers and 2 years later he moved to Boston to study Film Scoring and Composition at Berklee College of Music where he was the President of the Society of Composers, taught music technology and held the position of Assistant Conductor of the Berklee Contemporary Symphony Orchestra.
+He got his start as an assistant, and 2 years later he got a scholarship to study Film Scoring, Conducting, and Composition at Berklee College of Music in Boston.
+He studied with Nadia Boulanger's student Isaiah Jackson, Emmy-winning Sheldon Mirowitz and Grammy/Emmy winning Claudio Ragazzi.
+He was also the President of the Society of Composers, taught music technology and held the position of Assistant Conductor at the Berklee Contemporary Symphony Orchestra.

 Pedro received the most prestigious award given by the Berklee Film Scoring department –the George Delerue Award–, an Honorable Mention by MTNA competition, a Special Mention for "Most Remarkable Musician" at the IBLA Grand Prize, and the Rick Applin Award for outstanding achievement in fugue composition.
 He later earned the recognition of excellence for best composition at the prestigious Academia Chigiana in Siena, Italy.

 Thanks to the Wachter Fellowship, he lived in Los Angeles during the summer of 2018, where he worked for EMMY-winning composer Lucas Vidal on the Netflix hit show ELITE.
 During his last year in school, he got the opportunity to write additional music for the Academy Award-nominated film Klaus (2019), making history as the youngest Berklee student to work on the music for an Oscar-nominated film.
 He graduated Summa Cum Laude in December 2019.